Butterflies in Canada. Canada is home to a diverse array of butterfly species, each with its unique characteristics and habitats.

 Its wingspan of about 4 centimeters showcases bright orange coloring with black borders, spots, and lines.

 The intricate pattern created by the black markings resembles delicate lace.
-The caterpillars of Pearl Crescent butterflies are dark brown with cream stripes and spines covering their bodies.
+Pearl Crescent butterflies’ caterpillars are dark brown, with cream stripes and spines covering their bodies.

-You can spot these butterflies in Canada near moist ground, as they prefer open and sunny habitats such as forest edges, fields, meadows, and gardens.
+You can spot these butterflies in Canada near moist ground.
+They prefer open and sunny habitats such as forest edges, fields, meadows, and gardens.

 These butterflies are particularly attracted to Aster plants, which serve as the preferred host for their caterpillars.